mierzwid/gap-workshop/exercise-05-package-building/README.md

 ./gradlew :packageCompose
 ```

-See that, built package name derived name from project name (*exercise-05-package-building*).
+See that, built package name is derived from project name (*exercise-05-package-building*).
 We could override it by writing:

 ```kotlin
 aem {